The most beautiful villages of the French Atlantic coast

-There are about 32,000 villages in France and just 151 of them are given the accolade of being one of Les Plus Beaux Villages de France.
-In the Poitou-Charentes there are seven such villages, all of them worth a visit.
+There are about 32,000 villages in France and just 157 of them are awarded the accolade of being one of Les Plus Beaux Villages de France.
+Along or just inland from the French Atlantic coast there are eleven such villages, all of them worth a visit.

 See also: touring the beautiful south Charente in a 2CV